 5. Punch Tavern, Fleet Street, London

-The previous building on the site was renamed the “Punch Tavern” in the late 1840s because of its association with Punch Magazine which had its offices at that end of Fleet Street.
+The previous building on the site was renamed the “Punch Tavern” in the late 1840s because of its association with Punch Magazine, which had its offices at the end of Fleet Street.

 6. The Vines, Liverpool